 import cats.effect._

-import effectie.cats.Effectful._
+import effectie.core._

-import effectie.cats._
+import effectie.syntax.all._

-import loggerf.cats._
+import loggerf.core._

-import loggerf.syntax._
+import loggerf.syntax.all._

-def foo[F[_] : EffectConstructor : Monad : Log](n: Int): F[Option[Int]] =
+def foo[F[_]: Fx: Monad: Log](n: Int): F[Option[Int]] =

 (for {

-a <- log(OptionT(effectOf(n.some)))(
+a <- OptionT(effectOf(n.some)).log(

 ifEmpty = error("a is empty"),